 - 1. Residential development shall be designed to retain a contiguous fifty percent (50%) tree canopy, which shall remain predominantly in its natural state.
 Preservation of upland habitat contiguous to forested areas on adjacent properties or parcels is strongly encouraged. - 2.
 Non-residential development shall be designed to retain thirty percent (30%) tree canopy which shall remain predominantly in its natural state.
+Preservation

-Preservation of upland habitat contiguous to forested areas on adjacent properties or parcels is strongly encouraged. - 3.
-Selective pruning conducted by or under the supervision of an International Society of Arboriculture (ISA) certified arborist is allowed to remove up to one-quarter of the canopy for the purposes of a trees health. - 4.
+- of upland habitat contiguous to forested areas on adjacent properties or parcels is strongly encouraged.
+Non residential development may remove any or all of the Upland Habitat. - 23.
+Selective pruning conducted by or under the supervision of an International Society of Arboriculture (ISA) certified arborist by a qualified and licensed tree surgeon is allowed to remove up to one-quarter of the canopy for the purposes of a trees health. - 3.
+Clustering of development in these areas shall be utilized to minimize impact to the natural environment.
+Clustering shall be designed to maintain a contiguous forested area. - 4.
+Agricultural activity, including buildings and structures is permitted outside of the environmentally sensitive areas, unless otherwise permitted through NWP 40, Agricultural Activities or any other permit as required by FEMA or Section 404, or as allowed in this Subchapter. - 4.
 Enhancement or restoration projects as approved by the Director of Environmental Services.